To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download.

 I didn't get an email receipt, even though I entered my email address.
 Can it be re-sent?

-Why is the balance outstanding amount different than the original fine amount shown
+Why is the balance outstanding amount different than the original fine payable amount shown on my ticket?

 The amount you owe may have increased because: